-• before_run: called (only once !) when the runner is started.
-By default, do nothing.

-- after_run: called (only once!) when the interpreter reaches a final configuration. configuration of the underlying interpreter is reached.
-By default, do nothing. - execute: called at each step of the run.
-By default, call the execute_once method of the underlying interpreter and returns a list of macro steps. - before_execute: called right before the call to execute().
-By default, do nothing. - after_execute: called right after the call to execute() with the returned value of execute().
-By default, do nothing.
+- before_run: called (only once!) when the runner is started.
+By default, does nothing. - after_run: called (only once!) when the interpreter reaches a final configuration. configuration of the underlying interpreter is reached.
+By default, does nothing. - execute: called at each step of the run.
+By default, calls the execute_once method of the underlying interpreter and returns a list of macro steps. - before_execute: called right before the call to execute().
+By default, does nothing. - after_execute: called right after the call to execute() with the returned value of execute().
+By default, does nothing.